0hlov3/0hlov3.github.io/content/posts/2025-01-25_Effortless-Multi-Arch-Docker-Images-with-GoReleaser-and-GitHub-Actions/index.md

 ## Setting Up the Repository
 To get started, create a new Git repository for your project.
 If you haven't already, you can do this either locally or directly on GitHub.

-If you haven't created the repository on GitHub yet, follow these steps:
+If you haven't created the repository on GitHub yet, you should create one and follow these next steps:

 1. Create a new repository on GitHub and name it (e.g., goreleaser-multi-arch-docker).
 2. Clone the repository locally to work on it: